Harley Quinn (TV series): Development

 At DC FanDome 2021, Harley, King Shark, and Kite Man previewed some animatic footage from the third season, and announced it would be coming to HBO Max "sometime in 2022".

 A comic prequel to season 3 was first released on August 3, 2021, under the title Harley Quinn: The Animated Series – The Eat.
 Bang!
 Kill.
 Tour by Tee Franklin (author), Max Sarin (cover art, penciller, inker), and Marissa Louise (colorist), in which Harley takes Ivy on a honeymoon where they face friends they've betrayed, their own feelings about how season 2 ended, and a few villains and heroes along the way.
 Commissioner Gordon tries to catch them repeatedly, causing Batman and Batgirl to worry about his sanity.

 On August 9, 2022, it was announced that a fourth season is in development.
-On August 31, 2022, HBO Max renewed the series for a fourth season with Sarah Peters promoted to executive producer and showrunner, since Halpern and Schumacker will be busy with Noonan's.
+On August 31, 2022, HBO Max renewed the series for a fourth season with Sarah Peters promoted to executive producer and showrunner, since Halpern and Schumacker will be busy with Kite Man: Hell Yeah!.
 On October 7, 2022, it was reported that the series is getting a holiday special called "Harley Quinn: A Very Problematic Valentine's Day Special" which was released in February 2023.
+On November 16, 2023, Max renewed the series for a fifth season, for which, Lorey became showrunner again.

+People confirmed, on March 11, 2025, that a sixth season was in development.
+Executive producer Dean Lorey told Collider on March 22, 2025 that he hoped that they "stop one season before the wheels fall off." adding that they have "have a pretty wonderful idea for what Season 6 would be if we get so lucky" and that they are "excited to continue."
+He also said that they have "every intention of doing more" and are doing "a lot of work figuring out what that will be."
+Previously, Lorey said that a sixth season would be "something very different...and...unexpected" and said that they "certainly plan to have more seasons."